sjanorkar/transit-directions/README.md

 Java 1.8

 # How to run
+## Run the jar file
 - Download `transport-0.0.1-SNAPSHOT.jar` from executable directory.
 - Run jar file `java -jar transport-0.0.1-SNAPSHOT.jar`
 - System logs can be found at `logs/system_log.log` in installation directory
+## Build from source code
+- Clone the git repo.
+- Using eclipse import as maven project
+- Locate `com.zendesk.direction.Application.java`
+- Right click and run as `Spring Boot App`

 # API documentation
   After running the jar file api documentation and swagger file can be accessed from following location